Ezekiel1349/ezekiel1349/README.md

 Web developer with 18+ years of experience focused on custom WordPress and WooCommerce development.

-I build fast, scalable and maintainable websites, with clean architecture and real business logic.

-Strong background in front-end development (JavaScript, jQuery, SCSS, Tailwind) and experience working from Figma to production.

-Also working with React and modern front-end workflows like Astro.
+Strong background in front-end development with React and modern front-end workflows like Astro, JavaScript, jQuery, SCSS, Tailwind.

+Pixel-perfect development of interfaces, respecting design and user experience from Figma to production.

 For projects, write me a message at: